 There are chances that Sonos might be working on upgrading the Smartness of the device, perhaps the addition of both the Google Assistant and the Alexa in the same speaker.
 Or, they could also be planning on coming up with their own version of a Smart Assistant.
 In either of these cases, the increased processing power and memory do make sense.

-That being said on the future updates, the Gen 1 and Gen 2 does not have any differences when it comes to the Speaker.
+That being said on the future updates, Gen 1 and Gen 2 do not have any differences when it comes to the Speaker.
 Hence, if you already have a Sonos One Gen 1 and are planning to get a Gen 2 as well, you can be rest assured that both can be used as Stereo Pair without any issues.

 Gen1 and Gen 2 looks and sounds exactly the same with the only difference being ‘Gen 2’ branding at the bottom of the Gen 2.
 Both the generations share similarities in the below features as well –

-- Smart Voice Assistance
+- Smart Voice Assistants